Why is evaluation important?

 Within the NHS there is an increasing drive to identify and apply innovations that will demonstrate better value for money and improve the quality of care.
 Inadequate evaluation can render an intervention or a proposed change a wasted effort.

 Our evaluation work encompasses a number of elements:

 A. We carry out evaluations agreed with our partners:

-- We then publish the results – all reports are on our website here
+- We then make the results available – all reports are on our website here

 - Many of these evaluations are also published in academic journals

 - We also publicise the way in which this works and ‘makes a difference’

 B. We work on national evaluations in collaboration with teams from Greater Manchester and nationally.
 A list of our recent and current involvement is here.

 C. We hold workshops for professionals who are interested in learning about how to carry out evaluations and provide informal follow-up advice to attendees.
 Our workshops aim to show how to design robust evaluations with a focus on: